 "callq 0x100000f60"

-value (a.k.a return address) will dissapear if CPU doesn’t store it somewhere before the update.
+An execution of call instruction means an update onripvalue , causing it pointing to the called function’s instruction.
+In this case, the oldripvalue (a.k.a return address) will dissapear if CPU doesn’t store it somewhere before the update.
 Monitoring return address is necessary so that CPU knows which instruction to execute next after the called function finished executing.Thus,

-instruction performs two steps :-
+"callq"instruction performs two steps :-

 Push return address onto the stack.

-According to the assembly code shown, the return address is0x100000fa4
+According to the assembly code shown, the return address is0x100000fa4. -

 Update

-to point to the new address provided.
+ripto point to the new address provided.

 -